The Psychosocial Assessment > Introduction

 Board and Agency Approvals

-SpeedyCeus.com, provider #1613, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-SpeedyCeus.com maintains responsibility for this course.
-ACE provider approval period: (12/15/21 to 12/15/24).
-Social Workers completing this course receive 4 continuing education credits.
+ASWB/ACE: SpeedyCeus.com, provider #1613, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 12/15/24 to 12/15/27.
+Social Workers completing this course receive 4 general continuing education credits.

 CALIFORNIA: This program meets the requirements for the California Board of Behavioral Sciences for 4 hours of CE Credit